UoMResearchIT/r-tidyverse-digital-humanities/_episodes/03-loading-data-into-R.md

 > ## read_csv() vs read.csv()
 >
-> You may notice that RStudio suggests `read.csv()` as a function to load a comma separated
+> You may notice while typing the command that RStudio auto suggests `read.csv()` as a function to load a comma separated
 > value file.
 This function is included as part of base R, and performs a similar job
 > to `read_csv()`.
 We will be using `read_csv()` in this course; it is part of the tidyverse,
 > so works well with other parts of the tidyverse, is faster than `read.csv()` and handles